-I have just recently returned from an amazing Spring Break trip on an African Safari in Kruger National Park in South Africa and let me tell you, we had the time of our lives.
+I have just recently returned from an amazing Spring Break trip on an African Safari in Kruger National Park and let me tell you, we had the time of our lives.
 It was one of the greatest adventures we have ever had!!
 We felt like some of our animal encounters were straight out of a Nat Geo movie – seriously!

 *See some other family-friendly Spring Break Ideas here!

 While we had a fabulous time, we also learned that there are safari essentials that mustn’t be forgotten.
 And like I said, all of these things were items that I realized I wish I had had or wish that I would have been aware of before we had left.
 To save yourself some serious itch, (mosquito bites anyone?) or some corneal sunburns (okay I exaggerate), make sure to keep reading…

 My 10 Safari Essentials

 In the spirit of full disclosure, this list has a few Amazon Affiliate links.
 We only ever link products that we use and swear by.